Majon1/Fullstack/README.md

 - 2.12 - now filter the names!!
 - 2.18 - ~~number button works, not function~~
 - 2.19 - ~~updated message for already added, still need to complete 2.18 to update numbers~~

+- 4.5 - check if response value is right!